 To receive credit for alternate seminars:

-- Alternate seminars include ME 591 MIG, ME 591 BIG, TAM 539, and other seminars in Engineering, Math, or Physics.
+- Alternate seminars include TAM 539 "Fluids Seminar Series," any other MechSE seminars not listed as part of the MechSE Seminar Series, and other seminars in Engineering, Math, or Physics.

 - Download the Attendance Verification Form and have it signed by the seminar host (not the speaker), and return it to GPO no later than 5 business days after the date of the seminar.
 If an attendance verification form is not received, you will not receive credit for attending.